dabear/NightscoutShareServer/README.md

 # NightscoutShareServer

-This is a custom server that behaves like a Dexcom Share server, but will fetch its glucose values from nightscout
+This will install a web server program called NightscoutShareServer, that when installed, will live in parallel with your existing nightscout site.
+The NightscoutShareServer site then fetches it's glucose values from your configured nightscout site and formats it in the same manner as a dexcom server does.

-If you're a nightscout user, you may have heared of the "Dexcom Bridge".
-This server does the reverse.
+If you're a nightscout user, you may have heared of the "Dexcom Bridge", where dexcom data is pulled into the nightscout site.
+NightscoutShareServer however does the reverse; data from nightscout is fetched and transformed to confirm to the dexcomshareserver protocol.

 # Installation